How To Choose A Ceiling Fan

 Q: Can the fan also light my room?

-A: Most fans come with light kits or will offer a compatible option.
-A great consideration, they will provide overhead ambient illumination, but may need to be supplemented with other fixtures.
-Ceiling Fans can also be ordered without lights if preferred.
+A: Most fans come with light kits and provide overhead ambient illumination, which may need to be supplemented with other fixtures.
+Ceiling fans can also be ordered without lights if preferred.

 Q: How do I control the fan?

 A: When considering control options, imagine whether you would prefer a wall switch, a remote, or even a pull chain.
-Most fans include a wall and or handheld control and depending on the type of fan, these may control fan speed, multiple fans, or fan and light control.
+Most fans include a wall and or handheld control.
+Depending on the type of fan, these may control fan speed, multiple fans, or fan and light control.

 Q: Can I use a ceiling fan outdoors?

-A: Yes, as long as the Outdoor Ceiling Fan is damp- or wet-location-approved.
+A: Yes, as long as it is a damp- or wet-location-approved fan.
 Damp-location fans can be used under covered porches and patios where they will not come into direct contact with the elements.
 The finishes and blades will weather over time.
-Wet-location-listed fans such as the Concept I Wet 52 Inch Ceiling Fan can be used in locations more susceptible to water contact.
+Wet-location-listed fans such as the Concept I Wet 52 Inch Fan can be used in locations more susceptible to water contact.
 These feature water- and weather-resistant motor housings and blades, and some are equipped with waterproof light kits to provide additional lighting outdoors.